-Wilson: To be certified as a Primary/Junior teacher, the OCT requires that you have at least one practicum at each of the two levels—one Primary and one Junior.
+Carolyn: To be certified as a Primary/Junior teacher, the OCT requires that you have at least one practicum at each of the two levels—one Primary and one Junior.
 We try to place Year 1 Teacher Candidates in primary classrooms for at least one of their Year 1 practica, but we give Teacher Candidates in Year 2 priority for such placements because these are the longer practicum blocks.
 It would be nice if we could give every Teacher Candidate a primary placement for three of their four practicum blocks but that depends upon many variables, particularly on how many ECE Teacher Candidates we have in the program and how many Associate Teachers are available.

 There’s a PA Day scheduled during my practicum.
 What should I do on that day?

-Wilson: During a PA Day, you should participate, if possible, in activities with your Associate Teacher.
+Carolyn: During a PA Day, you should participate, if possible, in activities with your Associate Teacher.
 If your AT is attending a conference or other event with limited enrollment or which for some other reason you are not permitted to attend, then check to see if there is another PA option you might attend.
 Otherwise, spend the day at the school, marking, planning, or otherwise preparing for the next week.

 What if there is bad weather or a snow day during practicum?